Innsbruck, The Tyrolean Alps & The Land of Mozart

 A popular highlight is our two-night stay in the former summer lodge of the Von Trapp family (of "The Sound of Music" fame) in Thumersbach bei Zell am See.

-Walk Rating: Moderate.
+Walk Rating: Moderate to Energetic.
 Mountain paths, meadow tracks and rolling hills at altitudes up to 6,000 feet.
 8-12 miles walking per day.

 US$4095.00 per person double occupancy